Strategic Planning Underway:

 Two school administrators: Josh Ottow, High School Assistant Principal, and Joan Adler, Middle School Assistant Principal

-Two teachers: Kim Grover, Harrison Middle School, and Laura Elder, Rowe School
+Two teachers: Kimberly Grover, Harrison Middle School, and Laura Elder, Rowe School

 Two community members: Michael Wilbur and Anne Ball

 Superintendent of Schools: Andrew Dolloff

 The Planning Team will engage the community and staff in the planning process, will report on its progress at a School Committee meeting each month, and will present a draft plan for the School Committee’s review, input, and eventual approval by the final School Committee meeting of the 2014-2015 school year.
 The School Committee reserves the authority to edit, approve, and distribute the Strategic Plan.
 We will keep you apprised of our progress on this page.

 Beginning in the 2014-2015 school year, the Superintendent will be distributing periodic updates to all staff and parents in the district.
 These updates will provide general information on topics of interest to the school community.
 We will also post these updates on this site for your convenience.

 Leadership Profile: Dr. Andrew R. Dolloff, Superintendent of Schools